Invoke AWS Lambda functions

 Add a Lambda function to your Amazon Connect instance

-Before you can use an Lambda function in a contact flow, you need to add it to your Amazon Connect instance.
+Before you can use an Lambda function in a flow, you need to add it to your Amazon Connect instance.

 Add a Lambda function to your instance